robstarbuck/documents/cv/index.md

 ### Technical Support
 #### Jan 2025 - Present, Bristol

-- **Provide technical support and solutions**, focusing on the integration of third-party APIs for booking and event management systems.
+- **Redesign of Booking System UX**, Redesign of the customer booking system to simplify UX and better integrate with our workflow and calendar.
+Moved architecture over to Deno from Apps Script.
 - **Manage and troubleshoot IT infrastructure**, Including Point-of-Sale (POS) integrations, to ensure smooth daily operations for staff and visitors.
+Management of stock-take software.

 <!--
 Career Break